Warlord Era: Cao Kun and Zhili dominance (1920–1924)

 After the death of Feng Guozhang in 1919, the Zhili clique was led by Cao Kun.
 The alliance with the Fengtian was only one of convenience and war broke out in 1922 (the First Zhili–Fengtian War), with Zhili driving Fengtian forces back to Manchuria.
 Next, they wanted to bolster their legitimacy and reunify the country by returning Li Yuanhong to the presidency and restoring the National Assembly.
 They proposed that Xu Shichang and Sun Yat-sen resign their rival presidencies simultaneously in favour of Li.
 When Sun issued strict stipulations that the Zhili could not stomach, they caused the defection of KMT Gen. Chen Jiongming by recognizing him as governor of Guangdong.
 With Sun driven out of Guangzhou, the Zhili clique superficially restored the constitutional government that existed prior to Zhang Xun's coup.
 Cao bought the presidency in 1923 despite opposition by the KMT, Fengtian, Anhui remnants, some of his lieutenants and the public.

+In March 1924, the Zhili clique further improved its position when Zhili clique general Sun Chuanfang's forces defeated two Anhui clique generals in Fujian, gaining control of that province.
+As a result, Zhejiang and Shanghai were some of the limited areas not under Zhili control.
+On 3 September 1924, Qi Xieyuan's forces attacked the Anhui forces in Zhejiang and Shanghai, beginning the Jiangsu–Zhejiang War.
+The war ended on 12 October 1924 with the Zhili clique gaining control of Zhejiang and Shanghai.

-In the autumn of 1924 the Zhili appeared to be on the verge of complete victory in the Second Zhili–Fengtian War until Feng Yuxiang betrayed the clique, seized Beijing and imprisoned Cao.
+In the autumn of 1924, the Zhili appeared to be on the verge of complete victory in the Second Zhili–Fengtian War until Feng Yuxiang betrayed the clique, seized Beijing and imprisoned Cao.
 Zhili forces were routed from the north but kept the center.